 Try implementing some of these simple strategies to make the hectic holiday months a bit more balanced.

 11 Simple Strategies to Avoid Holiday Weight Gain

-1. Stick with your healthy habits during the week.
+1. Stick with your healthy habits during the week

 This strategy will give you a little more wiggle room for indulging or kicking back and relaxing a bit on the weekend.
 Drinking your daily Shakeology is an easy way to stick to your healthy routine, and it can help keep holiday cravings at bay.
-(Check out these tasty holiday Shakeology recipes!)

-2. Go booze-free Sunday through Thursday.
+2. Go booze-free Sunday through Thursday

-If you want to avoid holiday weight gain, save your alcohol calories for festivities with friends or family on the weekend; just make sure to drink in moderation (and maybe try out these lower calorie cocktail recipes).
+If you want to avoid holiday weight gain, save your alcohol calories for festivities with friends or family on the weekend; just make sure to drink in moderation — and try out these lower calorie cocktail recipes.

-3. Select a smaller plate.
+3. Select a smaller plate

 One study in particular found that Chinese buffet diners with large plates served 52 percent more, ate 45 percent more, and wasted 135 percent more food than those with smaller plates.